ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 The word resonance comes from Latin words for ‘echo’ and ‘resound’.
 Resonance is illustrated by a swing on a playground; if you push a friend on the swing and wait for it to return to you, the swing will fall into a rhythm, a natural interval.
 As long as you push the swing in time with its natural frequency, the swing can go quite high.
 The natural frequency is the frequency at which it would oscillate if there were no resistive forces present.
 If,  however, you attempt to push the swing at a frequency that is different from this natural frequency, the maximum height of the swing will be much lower  (and you might hurt yourself).

 As you might guess from the swing analogy, resonance occurs when you drive a system at its natural frequency of oscillation.
 In the case of the paper towel tube apparatus that you are about to make, this means setting the conditions so that you form a **standing wave** inside the tube.
-That is, a wave that forms a pattern of nodes and antinodes fixed in space.
+That is, a wave that forms a pattern of nodes and antinodes that is fixed in space.
 This happens when the wave reflected from the end of the tube comes back in phase with the outgoing wave.
-You can produce a standing wave, and therefore resonate, when you meet the proper boundary conditions.
-For a standing wave to form, there needs to be an antinode at any open end of a pipe and a node any closed end.
+You can produce a standing wave, and therefore make something resonate, when you meet the proper boundary conditions.
+For a standing wave to form, there needs to be an antinode at any open end of a pipe, and a node any closed end.

 To get resonance conditions we can do this in two ways.